 (2).
 When Weak Trader’s account is reinstated as an asset:

 (3).
 When cash is received from Weak Trader:

 The second entry will reinstate the account of Weak Trader and the third entry will eliminate his account from the system.

-When a customer’s account is written off due to non payment, the company will certainly not sell anymore goods to that customer on credit.
-In our example, however, the Weak trader has paid the full amount due from him.
-This payment may reinstate his creditworthiness in the eyes of Fine company.
-The Fine company may, therefore, reconsider to sell more goods to Weak trader on credit.
+When a customer’s account is written off due to non payment, the company will certainly not sell anymore goods to that customer on credit basis.
+In our example, however, the Weak Trader has paid the full amount due from him.
+This payment may reinstate its creditworthiness in the eyes of seller i.e., Fine Company.
+The Fine Company may, therefore, reconsider to sell more goods to Weak Trader on credit in future.